Taylor Lautner: 2008–2009: Breakthrough and The Twilight Series

-2010–present: Continuing Twilight and later projects
+2010–present: Continuing Twilight, later projects, and hiatus

 Lautner returned for the third Twilight film, The Twilight Saga: Eclipse, in 2010.
 Despite receiving mixed reviews from critics, the film surpassed its predecessor to become the highest-grossing film of the franchise and the highest-grossing romantic fantasy, shapeshifter and vampire movie of all time at the American and Canadian box office.
 It ranked as the 36th highest-grossing film of all-time in the U.S. and Canada.
 The popularity of Lautner and his cast members continued to summit, especially via the "Team Edward vs. Team Jacob" campaign that promoted the film.
 Lautner's fanbase also began to expand to older audiences.
 Lautner won Best Fantasy Actor at the 2010 Scream Awards, and he is nominated for Favorite Movie Actor for his role in Eclipse at the 37th People's Choice Awards.
 In November 2010 The Hollywood Reporter named Lautner as one of the young male actors who are "pushing – or being pushed" into taking over Hollywood as the new "A-List".